- Cashback for routine dental and optical care, complementary therapies (e.g. physiotherapy) and chiropody

 Paul Gambon, Sales & Marketing Director at Medicash says: “The results of this survey certainly echo our findings at Medicash.
 We have noted a significant increase in demand from employers keen to address wellbeing across their organisation whilst being understandably conscious of cost.
 Medicash had a record-breaking number of new sales in 2020, despite the pandemic, as employers were quick to identify the need for their staff to have useful, everyday wellbeing tools to help them during the effects of the lockdown.

-“The introduction of multiple new digital wellbeing tools during the year, including mProve YOURSELF which is designed to help with physical and mental health, and SkinVision which allows staff to use an app to monitor for signs of skin cancer, were fundamental to our success in addressing this need.
+“The introduction of multiple new digital wellbeing tools during the year gives a new approach to health cash plans, including mProve YOURSELF which is designed to help with physical and mental health, and SkinVision which allows staff to use an app to monitor for signs of skin cancer, were fundamental to our success in addressing this need.
 The ability to access our benefits remotely meant that staff have great value from their plan, and we will continue to grow in this digital space to fulfil the appetite of our clients.”